 ARE YOU UNDER INVESTIGATION BY THE SSA?

 How do you know if you are under investigation by the SSA?
 Most claimants who are seeking disability benefits are not aware the Social Security Administration can investigate your activities.
-The SSA does put people under investigation.
-Therefore, you should be aware of when they are watching you.
+However, the SSA does put people under investigation.
+Therefore, you need to know that the SSA could be watching you.

 Upon completion of the SSA investigation, a report detailing the investigation is sent to Disability Determination Services (DDS).
 A DDS staff worker serves as the ultimate decision-maker in determining whether you are eligible to receive a monthly disability benefit payment